 Situated between City Hall and the railroad tracks is one of the more inconspicuous and expressive attractions in Vancouver, Washington: The Veterans of Foreign Wars Memorial Plaza.

-The block-long park features plaques and memorials honoring US military members who have served in wars overseas.
+The block-long park features plaques and memorials honoring US military members who have served in various conflicts overseas.

-The quiet park (unless a train happens to be going by) is highlighted by incredible artistic wall murals that depict events that occurred in foreign wars.
+The quiet space (unless a train happens to be going by) is highlighted by incredible artistic wall murals that depict events that occurred in foreign wars.

 #9 Visit Fort Vancouver Historical Site

-From guided tours to cultural demonstrations to hands-on activities, Fort Vancouver National Historic Site is an exceptional place to see.
-If you are wondering what to do in Vancouver, WA with kids, it is also a top pick!
+From guided tours to cultural demonstrations to hands-on activities, Fort Vancouver National Historic Site is an exceptional place to see!

 More than a dozen Victorian homes, which date to the mid-1800s, line the lush Evergreen Boulevard along the north side of Fort Vancouver.

-Originally serving as residences for US Army officers and their families, the homes are now collectively listed on the National Historic Register (although some are still private residences).
+Originally serving as residences for US Army officers and their families, they are now collectively listed on the National Historic Register (although some are still private houses).

-The Grant House is another dwelling on the street that shouldn’t be missed.
-The house has been converted into a restaurant, which serves upscale cuisine featuring a farm-to-table concept alongside regional wines.
+The Grant House is another dwelling that shouldn’t be missed.
+It has been converted into a restaurant, which serves upscale cuisine featuring a farm-to-table concept alongside regional wines.

 #11 Learn about Aviation at Pearson Field

-Hailed as one of the oldest continuously operating airports in the United States, visiting Pearson Field Airport is one of the cool things to do in Vancouver, WA.
+Hailed as one of the oldest continuously operating airfields in the United States, visiting Pearson Field Airport is one of the cool things to do in Vancouver, WA.

-Established in the early 1900s, the airport has seen a number of significant events in the world of aviation.
+Established in the early 1900s, it has seen a number of significant events in the world of aviation.

 Visitors can tour the Pearson Air Museum for a timeline history of events – as well as get an up-close look at historic aircraft.